-When planning your career break you need to decide if you are leaving your job permanently or whether you are planning on returning.
-You should plan how long you can afford to take off without this affecting your career and finances and what type of break you want to take.
+When planning your career break you need to decide if you are leaving your job permanently or whether you are planning to return.
+Before making any decisions work out how long you can afford to take off without this affecting your career and finances, and also what type of career break you want to take.

-You may choose to use all your annual leave at once to take a mini career break, or negotiate unpaid days off but you should be prepared to discuss alternatives with your manager.
-Explain the benefits of this to then as you may learn a new skill that will benefit the business or return to work with fresh enthusiasm.
+You may choose to use all your annual leave at once to take a mini career break, or negotiate unpaid days off, but you should be prepared to discuss alternatives with your manager.
+Explain how the break will benefit them: you may learn a new skill that will benefit the business or return to work with fresh enthusiasm.
 You may need to plan this well in advance to allow for provisions to be made to cover your job while you are away.